HanXHX/ansible-nginx/doc/vhost.md

 - `htpasswd`: (O) References name key in `nginx_htpasswd`.
 Enable auth basic on all vhost.
 - `proto`: (O) list of protocol used.
 Default is a list with "http".
 If you need http and https, you must set a list with "http" and "https".
 You can only set "https" without http support.
 - `ssl_name`: (D) name of the key used when using TLS/SSL.
 Mandatory when `proto` contains "https"
+- `ssl_template` (O) "strong" (default) or "legacy".
+You can disable SSL helpers and add your own directives by setting "false".

 (O): Optional
 (M): Mandatory